When Community first made its début in 2009, there was little indication that it would become anything more than a run-of-the-mill sitcom.

 And when Pierce finally came to terms to not living up (down?) to his father’s racist expectations, you were rooting for him despite the ridiculousness of the whole situation.

-The lows felt just as raw as the highs, and these flawed characters – you just felt for them as they made their way though life’s big questions.
+The lows felt just as raw as the highs, and these flawed characters – you felt for them as they made their way through life’s big questions.